elias-utf8/simple-boot/README.md

 # simple-boot
-A minimalist bootloader for educational purpose.
+A simple bootloader in 16 bit mode.

 ### Requirements
 ```